mebjas/mebjas.github.io/_posts/2020-02-22-exploring-android-11-developer-preview-part-1.md

 Read more about this [here](https://developer.android.com/preview/privacy/permissions#data-access-auditing).

 ### Background Location Access
 The user's location is very privileged information and should be dealt with care.
 Background location access is risky permission as once the user grants it the app can continue to track the user location without the user knowing it fully.
 I feel very strongly against using users' location information unless required.
-Android 11 seems to have brought some changes in our (users') favor.
+Android 11 seems to have brought some changes in our (users') favour.

 For starter, the ability to grant background location access from in-app prompt has been removed.
 ![](../images/post13_image4.png){:width="300px"}<br>